Radon

 What is radon – and how are we exposed to it?

 Radon is a radioactive gas found naturally in the environment.
 It has no colour, no odour and no taste.
-It is released into the air during the natural breakdown of uranium in rocks and soil.
-Once released, radon breaks down into radioactive elements that can attach to dust and other substances in the air we breathe.
+It is released from the ground into the air during the natural breakdown of uranium in rocks and soil.
+Once released into the air, radon breaks down into radioactive elements that can attach to dust and other substances in the air we breathe.

 How we’re exposed to radon